Lithium-ion batteries

 EV batteries contain plastics, solvents and electronic components as well as strategic metals like cobalt, nickel and lithium.
 Battery recycling has two goals – to protect the environment and to recover the valuable strategic metals.

 Arvia’s Ellenox water treatment can make a real difference to the amount of water used in processes of this nature.
-Our Ellenox systems for water reuse have been proved to remove over 95% of organic components from battery recycled wastewater.
+Our Ellenox systems for water reuse have been proved to remove over 95% of Total Organic Carbon (TOC) from battery recycled wastewater.

 Lithium-ion battery consumer electronics